luukfroling/BEP/parts/03-theory.md

 y = Ax
 ```

 where $ x $ is the vectorised representation of the voxel values and $ y $ contains the corresponding ray measurements.
 This formulation will be used by the reconstruction algorithms during the simulations.
-To better reflect the statistical fluctuations during photon detection, noise is applied to the computed projections.To simulate measurement noise, each ideal projection value $y$ is used as the mean of a Poisson distribution from which a noisy measurement is sampled.
+To better reflect the statistical fluctuations during photon detection, noise is applied to the computed projections.
+To simulate measurement noise, each ideal projection value $y$ is used as the mean of a Poisson distribution from which a noisy measurement is sampled.

 ## Detector types